MicrosoftDocs/learn/learn-pr/wwl/unlock-insights-microsoft-copilot-security/includes/6-utilize-prompts-microsoft-copilot-security.md

 To create effective prompts, include:
 - **Goal:** Clearly define the specific information or action you need.
-- **Context:** Explain why you need the information or how you will use it.
+- **Context:** Explain why you need the information or how you'll use it.
 - **Expectations:** Indicate the preferred format or target audience.
 - **Source:** Specify known data sources or plugins to use.